Mamadou Thierno Barry

-Mamadou Thierno Barry (born 20 March 2005) is a Senegalese professional footballer who plays as a centre-back for the Belgian Pro League side Union Saint-Gilloise.
+Mamadou Thierno Barry (born 20 March 2005) is a Senegalese professional footballer who plays as a centre-back for the Saudi Pro League side Al Shabab on loan from belgian club Union Saint-Gilloise.

 Career

 Tromsø

 A centre back, he signed for Tromsø from Senegalese club Mawade Wade in March 2024, agreeing to a four-year contract with the club.

 He made his debut in the NM Cupen against Vålerenga on 1 May 2024.
 He made his league debut for Tromsø on 25 May 2024 in the Eliteserien against Fredrikstad.
 He made his debut in the UEFA Conference League against Kilmarnock on 8 August 2024.
-He scored his first league goal for the club on 22 September 2024 in a 3-0 win against Sandefjord.
+He scored his first league goal for the club on 22 September 2024 in a 3–0 win against Sandefjord.

 Union Saint-Gilloise

 In January 2025, Union Saint Gilloise confirmed the signing of Barry on a contract running through 2029.